MichaelZaidman/hid-ft260/README.md

 ### FTDI FT260 Linux kernel driver

 The FTDI FT260 chip implements USB to I2C/UART bridges through two USB HID class interfaces.
-The first - for I2C, and the second for UART.
+The first - is for I2C and the second for UART.
 Each interface is independent, and the kernel detects it as a separate USB hidraw device.
+In addition, the chip implements 14 GPIOs via multifunctional pins.

+Current status:
+1. The initial version of the USB HID to I2C bridge is merged into the kernel 5.13 mainline.
+2. The "HID: ft260: fixes and performance improvements" patch set is queued into the kernel 6.2 release.
+3. The initial GPIO support is developed in the gpio branch of this repo.
+4. The initial UART support is discussed in the kernel mailing lists.
+5. I continue developing the driver in this repo, upstreaming the changes once they are mature enough.

-There is no Linux I2C controller driver for this chip to date, and FTDI suggests using hidraw and libusb userspace libraries to operate the FT260 I2C host controller via hidraw Linux kernel driver.
+FTDI suggests using hidraw and libusb userspace libraries to operate the FT260 I2C host controller via hidraw Linux kernel driver.
 But this approach makes the standard Linux I2C tools useless, and it does not allow the I2C sysfs tree instantiation required by I2C multiplexers